LowTechCoder/rpi4-retroarch-guide/README.md

 After turning Run-Ahead on globally, you'll need to turn it off for any console that can't handle it.
 We'll use the Playstation as an example, and out of all the cores I use, this is the only one I need to turn off.
 This is also a good lesson on how to set settings for a single core, that will override the global settings you may set.

+Start up a Playstion game and then:

 Sony - Playstation > Latency > Run-Ahead to Reduce Latency > [off]

-Now press Back button, Back button until you see 'Overrides' close to the bottom of the list.
-Select that and select 'Save Core Overrides' to save those Run-Ahead settings only for the Playstation core.
+Now press the Back button a couple times until you see 'Overrides' in the menu, close to the bottom of the list.
+Select 'Overrides' and select 'Save Core Overrides' to save those Run-Ahead settings only for the Playstation core.

-BIOS COMING SOON

-More to come about autostarting RetroArch, automatically backing up config files, more!!!
+Have fun!
+If you notice any issues with a core, it could be that you need to find BIOS files for that core.
+I'll let you google that for your self, since they aren't really needed in this guide and cores I've selected.